rafsan-999/Coder-and-Code-Server/README.md

 #### System packages
 If you've installed Coder via a system package Coder, you can configure the server by setting the following variables in /etc/coder.d/coder.env:
+Copy the code below and paste it to the following path: vi /etc/coder.d/coder.env

     # String.
 Specifies the external URL (HTTP/S) to access Coder.
     CODER_ACCESS_URL=https://coder.example.com